StoopidSam/HelloWorldExtreme/README.md

 ## Functions

-This library has some basic functions that will help you out loads when writing code.
+This library has a basic function that will help you out loads when writing code.

 ### sayhello
 ```